MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 SLOs are commonly expressed as a percentage, such as 99.9, 99.95, or 99.995 for mission-critical workloads.
 However, SLOs can also be a statement.
 Combine both approaches to arrive at a numerical value that can be calculated through metrics emitted by the system and also cover other nuanced factors.

+> [!CAUTION]
-> [!IMPORTANT]
+> |&nbsp;|
->
+> |---|
-> It is important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
+> | It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
 Although SLAs and SLOs may refer to similar information, their intent is different.
 An SLA is a formal contract between an organization and its customers that has financial and legal implications if the organization fails to deliver on the promise.
-SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments.
->
-> If SLOs are not met, organizations must react quickly to mitigate the possible outcomes of the failed SLA.
-Therefore, SLOs must always be higher than the declared SLA to avoid negative consequences.
+SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments. <br> <br> If SLOs are not met, organizations must react quickly to mitigate the possible outcomes of the failed SLA.
+Therefore, the workload's SLO must always be higher than its declared SLA to avoid negative consequences. |

 ##### Set your availability objective